 The doll sequences are quite enjoyable, utilizing a CGI style that acknowledges its plastic artificiality while using that uncanniness to great effect.
 These scenes adopt a pulpy war drama vibe as Hogie and the Women of Marwen enjoy each other’s company while killing Nazi goons like there’s no tomorrow.
 There are also moments of death and tragedy in this world, usually portrayed as an exaggerated variations of the emotional triggers in Mark’s life.
 Individual mistakes for him are life and death for Hogie, albeit with performance-capture visuals that neither feel doll-like nor fully human.
 Hogie, for lack of a better word, is Mark’s inner power fantasy: a manly soldier who professes no shame wearing heels with various non-damsels and fighting back the way Mark wishes he could have fought his assailants that fateful night.

 In this respect, Welcome to Marwen makes its thematic conflict work at the cost of divesting interest from anything other than the subtext.
 That might seem like a rash statement, given how the film is meant to show the world through Mark’s eyes rather than multiple perspectives.
 But a film world still needs to be engaging if we want the protagonist’s actions to feel impactful, and Marwen’s WWII setting makes its fictional world the source of action-oriented conflict.
-Every major event that guides Mark’s decisions, therefore, occurs within his psyche rather than with other people, inadvertently leaving the outside world somewhat hollow.
+Every major event that guides Mark’s decisions, therefore, occurs within his psyche rather than with other people, inadvertently making the outside world feel hollow.
 It provides a therapeutic recovery process, but not necessarily the most well-rounded screenplay.

 Verdict: 2 out of 5